jeka-dev/jeka/README.md

 and that Jerkar compile everything under this folder prior to execute the first build class found (you can however specify the executed build class by mentioning `-buildClass=MyClassSimpleName` option in Jerkar command line).

+To build your project with Jerkar you may need to create a class extending [JkBuild](org.jerkar.core/src/main/java/org/jerkar/JkBuild.java) and write method you want to execute.

+For Java project you may directly extend [JkJavaBuild template](org.jerkar.core/src/main/java/org/jerkar/builtins/javabuild/JkJavaBuild.java) so standard methods are already implemented.
+All you need is to implement what is specific.

 #### Java build with explicit setting
 ___
-To build your project with Jerkar you may need to create a class extending [JkBuild](src/main/java/org/jerkar/JkBuild.java) and write method you want to execute.

-For Java project you may directly extend [JkJavaBuild](org.jerkar.core/src/main/java/org/jerkar/builtins/javabuild/JkJavaBuild.java) so all you need is already implemented.
-All you need is to implement what is specific.

 This example is an academic script for a illustration purpose.
 Most these settings can be omitted by following naming convention or setting Jerkar at global level.